aguynaldo/zabbix5-installations/README.md

 # zabbix5-installations
- Multiplus way to install zabbix 5
+ Multiplus way to install zabbix 5 in Virtualbox VMs